ibm-cloud-docs/vpc/nlb-listeners.md

 # Working with listeners
 {: #nlb-listeners}

-{{site.data.keyword.cloud}} Network Load Balancer listeners are used to configure how the load balancer receives your traffic.
+{{site.data.keyword.cloud}} Network Load Balancer (NLB) for VPC listeners are used to configure how the load balancer receives your traffic.
 The attributes you can define on a listener are protocols, ports, and pools.

-You can configure listeners when [creating your load balancer](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#nlb-ui), or afterwards using the following procedure:
+You can configure listeners when [creating your load balancer](/docs/vpc?topic=vpc-nlb-ui), or afterwards using the following procedure:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){:external} and log in to your account.